 Price includes recordings and notes for each session.
 Once you purchase an E-Institute course you ‘own’ it.
 You can return to view videos or access notes at any time.

-If you already purchased this E-Institute please login to view the member only content.
+If you already purchased this E-Institute course please login to view the member only content.

 Human maturity can be thought of as “achieving my God-given potential at my age and stage of life.”
 The 5 Stages of Maturity (infant, child, adult, parent, and elder) have been confirmed cross-culturally, biblically, and even scientifically through modern brain science.